-Beyond a “just eat it with a spoon, straight from the jar”, there are many, many different uses for passion fruit curd!
+Beyond a “just eat it with a spoon, straight from the jar”, there are many, many different ways to serve passion fruit curd!

 Here are a few ideas for you:

 - Passion fruit curd is also a great option for Butterfly Cupcakes, either instead of or in addition to frosting.
-When “in addition to”, I’ll spoon some curd in the cavity, then pipe frosting over it.
+When “in addition to”, I’ll spoon a small amount of curd in the cavity, then pipe frosting over it.